English

 Lower and Upper Sixth Form – A Level optional subject

-1. English Literature (OCR H472)
+1. English Literature - OCR (H472)

+English Literature enables you to study poetry, drama and prose spanning 600 years, including some very modern writers – for example, Alan Bennett and Michael Frayn – alongside Geoffrey Chaucer and Shakespeare.
+Whilst you will delve deeply into language and structure, the texts will also spark debates about big issues such as race, morality, gender, and politics.
 Our seminar style lessons encourage you to become an independent reader and thinker.
 One of the joys of the subject is that there is no definitive ‘right’ interpretation of a book.
 Each reader brings something new to it and we encourage you to embrace this and to enjoy sharing your ideas in discussion.
+20% of the overall grade rests on the coursework portfolio, which comprises two analytical essays and you will be able to choose your title and thematic focus.

-2. English Language (Edexcel)
+2. English Language - Pearson Edexcel (9EN0)

 As an English Language student, you will develop your subject expertise by engaging creatively and critically with a wide range of texts and discourses.
 You will learn to analyse and interpret language and develop your understanding of how people communicate, how they assign meaning to words and how language can be a powerful tool.
+20% of the overall grade rests on the coursework portfolio, for which you have almost a free choice of genre to explore, and we will guide you to create two pieces of your own.

 Extra-Curricular Activities

-Kimbookworms is a thriving lunchtime club for First and Second Form pupils who love reading and undertakes a wide range of fun reading activities including theatre trips.
+• The Enlightenment Society runs weekly, and is led jointly by the English, History, and PRE Departments.
+Students from Sixth Form, Fifth and Fourth Forms, and teachers present on an aspect or area of culture that interests them. · Kimbookworms is a thriving lunchtime club for First and Second Form pupils who love reading and undertakes a wide range of fun reading activities including theatre trips.

-For Ingrams, we offer a creative writing group.
+• For Ingrams, we offer a creative writing group.
 These pupils meet weekly to create articles, essays and creative submissions for publication and competitions.

-Regular Trips, Visitors and Competitions
+Regular Trips, Visitors, and Celebrations

-- Each year we run regular trips for all age groups, such as: the RSC in Stratford; theatre trips for all years; a three-day visit to the Battlefields and war graves in France and Belgium for the Third Form; and residential trips for the Sixth Form - for example literary pilgrimages to Dorset, Edinburgh and Haworth in Yorkshire.
+• Each year we run regular trips for all age groups, such as: the RSC in Stratford; theatre trips for all years; a three-day visit to the Battlefields and war graves in France and Belgium for the Third Form; and residential trips for the Sixth Form - for example literary pilgrimages to Dorset, Edinburgh and Haworth in Yorkshire.

-- We also host regular visits from poets such as Jo Shapcott, Adisa and Charles Tomlinson, and from authors including Mark Robson, Julia Jarman, Alexander McCall Smith, Gemma Malley and Geraldine McCaughrean.
+• We also host regular visits from poets such as Jo Shapcott, Adisa and Charles Tomlinson, and from authors including Mark Robson, Julia Jarman, Alexander McCall Smith, Gemma Malley and Geraldine McCaughrean.

 @EngatKimbolton